iqtedar123/iqtedar123.github.io/index.md

 My name is Mohammad Chowdhry! ![](/Miscellaneous_Screens/profile_picture.png)

-I'm a Computer Science student at the University Of Toronto (UofT).
+I'm a software developer at Innocare Ltd.

 I like to code, test my limits and discover new coding techniques.